UK spy chief doubts Iran supreme leader will back nuclear deal

 The Biden administration has refused to declare the deal dead, saying Iran still has a chance to return and enjoy the economic benefits.

-Israel, Tehran's arch-enemy, has stepped up a campaign of sabotage that is widely believed to have included assassinations of nuclear scientists on Iranian soil.
+Israel, Tehran's arch-enemy and an undeclared nuclear power, has stepped up a campaign of sabotage that is widely believed to have included assassinations of nuclear scientists on Iranian soil.

+Israeli Defense Minister Benny Gantz, speaking later at the same conference in the Rocky Mountains, vowed to prevent Iran from ever having the bomb, saying Iran was already behind "malign activities" even "without the nuclear canopy."

+"Should we jump to a war at the first opportunity we have?
+No. Should we be able to conduct a military operation to prevent it if needed?
+The answer is yes.
+Are we building the ability?
+Yes," he said.

 "Even if we do the deal, by the way, there's still plenty of work for my service to do because of what they're up to in terms of destabilizing activity around their region," Moore said.